confluentinc/ksql/docs/operate-and-deploy/installation/upgrading.md

 ### Upgrading from ksqlDB 0.8.0 to 0.9.0

 In-place upgrades are supported from ksqlDB 0.8.0 to 0.9.0.
-However, in-place upgrades from earlier versions to 0.9.0 are not supported, as ksqlDB 0.8.0 is not backward compatible.
+However, in-place upgrades from pre-0.7.0 versions to 0.9.0 are not supported, as ksqlDB 0.7.0 is not backward compatible.
-Do not upgrade in place from a pre-0.8.0 version to 0.9.0.
+Do not upgrade in place from a pre-0.7.0 version to 0.9.0.

 The following changes in SQL syntax and functionality may mean SQL statements that ran previously no longer run.